-If you want to play around with the formula, change the quantity, the hydration or other key stats, you can do so here in my Bread Calculator.
+If you want to play around with the formula, change the quantity, the hydration, or other vital stats, you can do so here in my Bread Calculator.

 The conclusion of this sourdough limpa bread recipe

-While this bread is a 100% rye bread, there is some key factors that sets it apart:
+While this bread is a 100% rye bread, some key factors set it apart:

 - The crust is dark and super caramelized.
-Not crunchy like a common rye bread.
+Not crunchy like everyday rye bread.

-Sourdough limpa a wonderful bread.
+Sourdough limpa is a beautiful bread.
 It’s perfect with a homemade jam or jelly.

-It’s a great bread, make it one of your staples.
+It’s great bread; make it one of your staples.

 Please share this recipe for sourdough limpa bread on social media